firebase/geofire-js/README.md

 This API has 4 different developer-facing object types:
-    GeoFire - A geodata storage engine instance
-    Query - A standing query that tracks a set of keys matching a criteria Promise - Returned by a few methods to indicate that I/O is complete.
+    GeoFire - A geodata storage engine instance GeoQuery - A standing query that tracks a set of keys matching a criteria Promise - Returned by a few methods to indicate that I/O is complete.
     Registration - Used to cancel callbacks when they are no longer needed.